esphome/esphome-docs/components/sprinkler.rst

 - A multiplier value to proportionally increase or decrease the run duration for all zones
 - Pausing and resuming a zone/cycle
 - Iterating through zones in forward or reverse order
+- Support for both latching ("pulsed") and non-latching valves

 It reaches even further, however, offering several more advanced features, as well: